Azure-Samples/azure-openai-rag-workshop/docs/sections/qdrant/05-ingestion.md

 </div>

-You should see the collection named `kbindex` in the list:
+You should see the collection named `documents` in the list:

 ![Screenshot of the Qdrant dashboard](./assets/qdrant-dashboard.png)